SonarSource/sonar-scanning-examples/maven-multimodule/README.md

 #Multi-module Apache Maven example

-This project is importing JaCoCo's aggregate XML report to be able to report coverage cross-modules as well as unit test coverage inside the module.
-For basic example see [basic maven project](../sonarscanner-maven-basic/README.md).
+This project imports JaCoCo's aggregate XML report to be able to report coverage across modules as well as unit test coverage inside the module.
+For a basic example see [basic maven project](../sonarscanner-maven-basic/README.md).

 ##Usage